AntJanus/WebDevelopment.META/Book/4-Better Developer/6-languages-to-learn.md

 Shell is the language of the command line.
 It's used to write "bash scripts" which are able to run various commands as if they were typed in one by one.
 Learning bash is great because it helps you understand how to operate Linux and Unix-like systems.
 Not only that, but Shell helps you operate faster in the command line.

 But what about everything else?
 Shell uses streams and is efficient at it because Unix uses streams.
 With some learning, it can help you learn how chaining numerous very simple commands can produce an indistinguishable output.
 For instance, Shell can in one command bring up a list of running processes, select only those that have a search term in it, organize them alphabetically, and save them.
 Yet all it employs is: search, sort, and save.
-Combinging that with other some other commands, you can create something exponentially more complex just by chaining simple commands together.
+Combining that with other some other commands, you can create something exponentially more complex just by chaining simple commands together.

 ## Others

-There are many others worth looking into like R (for mathematical programming), Go, Objective-C (to make OSX and iOS apps), and so on.
+There are many others worth looking into like R (for mathematical programming), Go (another multi-purpose language that is gaining in popularity), Objective-C (to make OSX and iOS apps), and so on.
 But it all depends on your secondary focus.
 Learning Java and Objective-C can help you get into mobile app development while C++, C\#, and Python can help you get into game programming.
 Javascript is starting to take over the world so if you don't know it by now, it's a wonderful addition.
+And Go can introduce you to better back-end programming.

 If you've worked with startup-y languages (JS, Ruby, and even PHP), it's definitely fun to try out the enterprise-y, statically-typed, compiled alternatives (Java, C\#).
 If you want to learn about general computing and computer science, C++ is the way to go.
 For more utilitarian applications, Shell and Python can help you out.